Kappa Aurigae

-Kappa Aurigae, Latinised from κ Aurigae, is the Bayer designation for a star in the northern constellation of Auriga.
-It is visible to the naked eye with an apparent visual magnitude of 4.3.
+Kappa Aurigae is a star in the northern constellation of Auriga.
+Its name is a Bayer designation that is Latinised from κ Aurigae, and is abbreviated Kappa Aur or κ Aur.
+This star is visible to the naked eye with an apparent visual magnitude of 4.3.
 Based upon an annual parallax shift of 18.27 mas, it is approximately 179 ly distant from Earth.
+This is a high proper motion star, traversing the celestial sphere at an angular rate of 0.272 arcsecond yr−1.
+It is drifting further away with a radial velocity of +21 km/s.

 This is an evolved giant star with a stellar classification of G8.5 IIIb.
 It is a red clump star, which means it is towards the cool end of the horizontal branch and is generating energy through the fusion of helium at its core.
-Kappa Aurigae has expanded to 11 times the radius of the Sun and shines with 54 times the Sun's luminosity.
-This energy is radiated into outer space from the outer envelope at an effective temperature of 4732 K. At this heat, the star glows with the orange hue of a G-type star.
+The star is 5.6 billion years old and is spinning with a projected rotational velocity of 2.5 km/s.
+With 1.25 times the mass of the Sun, Kappa Aurigae has expanded to 11 times the radius of the Sun and shines with 54 times the Sun's luminosity.
+This energy is radiated into outer space from the photosphere at an effective temperature of 4732 K. At this heat, the star glows with the orange hue of a G-type star.